Netflix-Skunkworks/StethoscopeMobile/README.md

 <img src="docs/screenshot.png" alt="Stethoscope Mobile App screenshot" width="600">
 </center>

 The Stethoscope Mobile App is a native mobile application created by Netflix that checks security-related settings and makes recommendations for improving the configuration of your Android or iOS device.
-This project is currently in an expiremental / proof of concept phase.
-We hope to eventaully introduce this app to our employees and partners, but we've decided to open source it in the mean time as there has been a lot of interest in the idea from the community.
+This project is currently in an experimental / proof of concept phase.
+We hope to eventually introduce this app to our employees and partners, but we've decided to open source it in the meantime as there has been a lot of interest in the idea from the community.
+We would love to hear from you if you've been working on something similar or would like to collaborate!

 Opening the app will run a quick check of your device configuration and present recommendations and instructions.